Best Work-At-Home Jobs from a Guy Who Works At Home

 - Web hosting companies (e.g. SiteGround, BlueHost)

-- Informational products (e.g. Clickbank)
+- Informational or digital products (e.g. Clickbank)

 - Beauty and cosmetic programs (e.g. Murad, Yves Rocher)

 - Travel sites (e.g. TripAdvisor, Cheapflights)